Choosing a school? You’ve got options.

-If you live in Mississippi, you have access to more K-12 education options than you might realize.
+If you live in Mississippi, you have access to more K-12 school choice options than you might realize.
 Navigating these options and finding the best fit for your child can make a world of difference for your family.
-This guide will breakdown the six types of schools available to you, as well as provide additional education resources and school choice news.
+This guide will breakdown the types of schools available to you, as well as provide additional education resources and school choice news.

 Traditional public schools are operated by school districts, free to attend, open to all students, and funded by federal, state, and local government.
-Did you know that Mississippi spends an average of $10,240 per public school student each year?
+Did you know that Mississippi spends an average of $10,170 per public school student each year?
 You can search your school’s spending and that of nearby schools at Project Nickel.

 Depending on where you live in Mississippi, you might have access to a public charter school.
 Like traditional public schools, charter schools are public, free, and typically have no requirements for entry.
 What distinguishes charter schools is that they enjoy extra freedom to innovate with curriculum and learning methods and are accountable to authorizing bodies for results.